itshahryar/UI-UX-Designs/README.md

 I build full-stack web solutions using the **MERN stack** and **Next.js**, with seamless integration of AI technologies to enhance functionality and user experience.

-Although While I’m still growing and refining my design skills,
-I bring a lot of passion, hard work, and dedication to every UI I create.
+Although While I’m still growing and refining my design skills, I bring a lot of passion, hard work, and dedication to every UI I create.
 I am a **hardworking and committed developer** who takes pride in continuous learning and creating meaningful UI experiences.
 You can explore my work in this repo — each design is the result of practice, exploration, and a deep interest in frontend design.

 ---

 ## ✨ Key Features

 - 🔹 Clean and intuitive user interface designs
-- 🔹 Responsive layouts for seamless user experience
 - 🔹 Thoughtfully crafted form components
 - 🔹 Reusable and customizable UI elements
 - 🔹 Conceptual designs inspired by real-world applications